lawrennd/old_talks/_ml/includes/ml-data-challenge.md

 [^data-readiness-levels]: [Data Readiness Levels](http://inverseprobability.com/2017/01/12/data-readiness-levels) [@Lawrence:drl17] are an attempt to develop a language around data quality that can bridge the gap between technical solutions and decision makers such as managers and project planners.
 The are inspired by Technology Readiness Levels which attempt to quantify the readiness of technologies for deployment.
 }

-\include{_data-science/includes/data-readiness-levels.md}
+\subsubsection{Data Readiness Levels}

+\include{_data-science/includes/data-readiness-levels-short.md}

 \recommendation{Build a shared understanding of the language of data readiness levels for use in planning documents and costing of data cleaning and the benefits of reusing cleaned data.}

-\subsection{Move Beyond Software Engineering to Data Engineering}
+\subsubsection{Move Beyond Software Engineering to Data Engineering}

 \notes{Thirdly, we need to improve our mental model of the separation of data science from applied science.
 A common trap in our thinking around data is to see data science (and data engineering, data preparation) as a sub-set of the software engineer’s or applied scientist’s skill set.
 As a result we recruit and deploy the wrong type of resource.
 Data preparation and question formulation is superficially similar to both because of the need for programming skills, but the day to day problems faced are very different.}